cnosdb/docs/docs/en/query/sql.md

 ```
 Optional.
 The WITH clause contains one or more commonly used expressions CTE (Common Table Expression).
 CTE acts as a temporary table in the current running environment, which you can refer to in subsequent queries.The rules for using CTE are as follows：
 - CTE in the same WITH clause must have a unique name.
-- The CTE defined in the WITH clause can only be used for other CTEs in the same WITH clause defined later.
+- The CTE defined in the WITH clause can only be used for other CTEs in the same WITH clause defined later.
 Suppose A is the first CTE in the clause and B is the second CTE in the clause：

 **Example**：
 ```sql